hazelcast/hazelcast/hazelcast-documentation/src/Lock.md

 two nodes from different clusters can acquire the same lock.
 For more information on places where split brain can be handled, please see [Split Brain](#how-is-split-brain-syndrome-handled).

+- Locks are not automatically removed.
+If a lock isn't used anymore, Hazelcast will not automatically garbage collect the lock and this can lead to an OutOfMemoryError.
+So if you create locks on the fly, make sure they are destroyed.

+- The IMap also providing locking support on the entry level using the IMap.lock(key) method.
+Although the same infrastructure is being used, the IMap.lock(key) is not an ILock and it isn't possible to expose it directly.

 ### ICondition

 ICondition is the distributed implementation of `notify`, `notifyAll` and `wait` operations on Java object .
 It can be used to synchronize